Create a Svelte Component Library

 Project information

-Since this is a library project, it’s important to add in your relevant information to the package.json file so it will appear in npm when the package is published.
+Since this is a library project, it’s important to add in your relevant information to the package.json file so it will appear on npm when the package is published.
 The template sets much of this up for us, but we will need to edit a few fields.

 You can read more on this in the svelte-package documentation.